What is the JET Programme?

 - CIR applicants must have a functional command of the Japanese language (equivalent to Level N1-N2 of the Japanese Language Proficiency Test).
 ALT applicants do not have to know Japanese.

-Journey to become an Assistant Language Teacher (ALT) from Singapore
+Wendy’s JET journey – An Assistant Language Teacher (ALT) from Singapore

 - October to November: Preparation of application documents